(October 1950)

 Irene Carter; Doug Carter; Mrs. Moulton (housekeeper); Ann Baker

-Irene marries Doug after a ten-day courtship and becomes the mistress of his stately New Orleans mansion.
+Irene marries Doug after a ten-day courtship and becomes the mistress of his stately mansion.
 She's surprised but complies when he asks her to dress a certain way.
-The housekeeper tells her Doug was once engaged to Ann Baker, a woman who died after falling in the house.
+Mrs. Moulton tells her Doug was once engaged to Ann Baker, a woman who died after falling in the house.
 Irene now realizes that Doug is trying to make her over into the dead woman.
 She finds a letter by Ann that reveals she wasn't in love with Doug but with another man.
 Irene flees the house and gets a job.
 Doug finds her.
-The housekeeper has apprised him of the contents of Ann's letter, and he has put the past to rest.
-He is now free to love Irene for herself.
+Mrs. Moulton has told him about the contents of Ann's letter, and he has let go of the past.

 text article / 1 page (report information)